magic2345/DnD-Lightseeker/Obsidian/Lightseeker/01 Characters/01 Maplemoor/Augustus Scaleshield.md

 Bonds:
 - Jasmine (Wife).
 She lives in [[Oakweller Village]].
 A human seamstress with subpar skills.
-- Julius (Son).
+- Julias (Daughter).
 A curious teenager.
 Treats his dad as a hero.
 - [[Iris]] (Daughter).
 A sickly child.
 Often stays at home.

 Solved Predicaments: